 An old man sitting next to me / making love to his tonic and gin

 In other words, Saturday night is going to be at least 60-90% percent of your money for the week.
-If you don't get a good crowd to put 'ahem' bread in your jar, then you're fucked.
+If you don't get a good crowd then you're fucked.
 So, your phrasing doesn't make any sense!
-It's like saying "it's a pretty good party, for a New Years Eve," or "you ran pretty fast, for a track star."
+It's like saying "it's a pretty good party, for a New Years Eve," or "you ran pretty damn fast, for a Kenyan."

 This moment was your kind of Monkey's Paw just reward for all the crimes you committed in writing "the Piano Man" in the first place.
 Forgive me if I haven't read any interview with you on your opinions towards the song's barroom jukebox inescapability, it's endless use in shopping centers and delis, it's infusion into our psyches.
 It's enough for me that it has happened, and your passive aggressive snottiness towards sailors, SEALS and overworked real estate novelists led you here, to this moment onstage in front of Christie, and a smirking tux-wearing audience.

-But the good part in all this is, an this is why I suddenly loved you, you 'got it', you saw Christie and the dull Anglo Saxon clotheshorse she belonged with--their eyes completely free of any intellect, irony or self-awareness at the cruelty they were inflicting,--and you knew it wasn't their fault.
-They would always be shallow surface dwellers with no depth beyond a wine cellar at their Riviera chateau, but you have levels deeper than the hole in the heart of the world, and here you were in some private Sissyphus-style hell of having to sing this one lame surface-only song over and over until you die.
+But the good part in all this is, and this is why I suddenly loved you, was that you 'got it.'
+You saw Christie and the dull Anglo Saxon clotheshorse she belonged with--their eyes completely free of any intellect, irony or self-awareness at the cruelty they were inflicting--and you knew it wasn't their fault.
+You didn't blame them.
+They would always be shallow surface dwellers with no depth beyond a wine cellar at their Riviera chateau, but you have levels deeper than the hole in the heart of the world, and here you were in some private Sisyphusian hell of having to sing this one lame surface-only song over and over until you died... and maybe even beyond.
+You knew then what you were doing there, at that rundown Little Italy bar, instead of up on that PBS stage.
+That was where you belonged.
+You'd let pride drag you into this terrifyingly empty moment.

-And I could see in your eyes you weren't mad at Christie for exploiting your still smoldering torch for her by dragging you to this benefit, and you weren't mad about how now they all saw you as the guy who drove home drunk alone from gigs and got pulled over, You were mad at no one, and that's why I loved you, you were free.
+And I could see in your eyes that you weren't mad at Christie for exploiting your still smoldering torch for her by dragging you to this benefit; and you weren't mad about how now they all saw you as the guy who drove home drunk alone from gigs and got pulled over.
+You were mad at no one, and that's why I loved you.
+You were finally free.
 The long byzantine process by which the devil began to slither around you, layering you with gifts and fame, had finally come to its suffocating close.
-You were free in that moment.
-Free to shrug it off and go back to that working class bar, and start over.
+Finally free of all that bourgeois Faustian grass-is-greener fence climbing, free to shrug it off and go back to that working class bar, and start over.
 And the next time someone says "Man what are you doing here," you are going to punch them in the face, and then you will be healed in God's eyes, and mine.